 When seasoned guitarists think of the best acoustic guitar brands, two names usually come to mind; one of them is Taylor, the other is Martin.
 For a little over $300, this “introductory” Baby Taylor mahogany guitar is actually a bargain.
 It’s small and light mahogany build packs a decent, tonal punch.
 While it won’t completely engulf a room like some of Taylor’s bigger, more expensive models, the Baby Taylor acoustic guitar can prove to be a smart purchase due in part to it being light enough for both children and smaller adults.
 For seasoned players who don’t want to lug around their more expensive axes, the Taylor BT-2 would also fit into the best travel acoustic guitar category.

 With a contemporary take on the dreadnought style, the GD93 by Takamine guitars, is one of their best models in terms of price and quality.
-Its slim mahogany neck and rosewood fingerboard give way to smooth playability, while the rosewood bridge and split-saddle back provides ultimate intonation and sweeter-sounding chords.
+Its slim mahogany neck and rosewood fingerboard give way to smooth playability, while the rosewood bridge and split-saddle back provides ultimate intonation and sweeter-sounding guitar chords.
 Aesthetically speaking, this Takamine guitar might be one of the most beautifully crafted guitars on this list.
 It’s rustic look, dark maple headstock binding, and elegant natural finish makes it look just as good as it sounds.

 Seagull S6 Winner: Best Mid-tier Acoustic Guitar